 - Nearly everyone experiences stress at some time.
-Stress produceschanges in many body systems; examples includeincreased heart rate and blood pressure andalteredimmune function.
+Stress produces changes in the body such as increased heart rate, blood pressure, and altered immune function.

-- Some amount of stress is healthy, but excessive stress, left untreated, can lead to anxiety and illness.
+- Some amount of stress is healthy, but excessive stress, left untreated, can increase a person's risk for anxiety and illness.

-- In the American Psychological Association's Stressin America Survey, major causes of stress listed included work, money, and the economy.
-Stress-related unhealthy habitswere also reported, with many Americans noting they were overeating oreating unhealthy foods due to stress.
+- In the American Psychological Association's Stress in America Survey, major causes of stress include work, money, the economy, family responsibilities, and health concerns.
+Unhealthy habits uch as overeating or eating unhealthy foods can result from stress.

-- Several strategies have been shown to help reduce stress, such asexercise, practicing mindfulness-based stress reduction (meditation and yoga), and engaging in a cognitive behavioral therapy program.
+- Several strategies have been shown to help reduce stress, such as exercise, practicing mindfulness-based stress reduction (meditation and yoga), acceptance and commitment therapy (ACT), and participating in a cognitive behavioral therapy (CBT) program.

-- Cognitive-behavioral therapy (CBT) has been shown to help reduce the stress associated with many chronic medical conditions, including back pain, arthritis, and tinnitus (buzzing in the ears).
+- CBT has been shown to help reduce the stress associated with many chronic medical conditions, including back pain, arthritis, and tinnitus (buzzing in the ears).

-- Given today's technological advances, several pilot projects are underway to assess the effects of "virtual healing" using devices such as video game simulators that might augment traditional stress management therapies.
+- Several pilot projects are underway to assess the effects of "virtual healing" using devices such as video game simulators that might augment traditional stress management therapies.